gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 -	Save your changes and close the file

 Errors are written to:

--   `application/application/logs/errors.log`
+-   `application/logs/errors.log`
     -   Must exist – will get Omeka error if not present and writable.
-If the file gets too big for cPanel  to allow editing, you can delete the file and create a new one with the same name.
+        If the file gets too
+        big for cPanel  to allow editing, you can delete the file and create a new one with the same name.
 -   `digitalarchive/admin/error_log`
     -   Okay to delete – it gets recreated automatically
 -   `digitalarchive/error_log`
     -   Okay to delete – it gets recreated automatically

+If errors are not getting dislayed in the browser, make sure that display_errors=On and error_reporting=32767 (or E_ALL).
+These two settings can be applied in php.ini, but since there can be multiple php.ini files, it's not always clear which applies.

 ---
 ## Omeka configuration